Viniuau/AIGWIP/README.md

-# WIPIWIG
+# AIGWIP
+Am I Getting What I'm Paying?
-What I'm Paying Is What I'm Getting?
-Create logs to report to your ISP if the quality of your connection match the plan that you are paying for.
+Create logs to report to your ISP if the quality of your connection matches the internet plan you are paying for.

-## For compiling:
+## Try it:

 ### Dependencies
 * speedtest_cli
 * datetime

-> pip3 install speedtest_cli

-> pip3 install datetime

 ### Running

+> pip install -r requirements.txt <br>
 > python wipiwig.py

-## Binary

-Just execute it